 If your employer is unable or unwilling to apply for this benefit please contact us.

-You might also be entitled to paid parental leave in the following situations:
+You might also be entitled additional partner’s leave in the following situations:

-Please note: In all these situations you will have to arrange your paid parental leave yourself.
-Find out more about how you can apply for paid parental leave.
+Please note: In all these situations you will have to arrange your additional partner’s leave yourself.
+Find out more about how you can apply for additional partner’s leave.

 We will pay the benefit to your employer and they will pay you.
 If you prefer, we can pay you directly.
 Just make sure you let your employer know in advance that this is what you would like to do so that they can inform us on time.